-May our holy fathers among the saints: John, Archbishop of Shanghai, Wonderworker of San Francisco (who for eleven years was Ruling Bishop of this Diocese); Jonah, Bishop of Hankou in Manchuria; the Holy Hierarch Seraphim (Sobolev) and the Martyr Alexander Schmorell, as well as the multitude of ‘everyday saints’ among our forebears, be our intercessors in this renewal!
+May our holy fathers among the saints: John, Archbishop of Shanghai, Wonderworker of San Francisco (who for eleven years was Ruling Bishop of this Diocese); Jonah, Bishop of Hankou in Manchuria; the Holy Hierarch Seraphim (Sobolev) and the Martyr Alexander Schmorell of Munich, as well as the multitude of ‘everyday saints’ among our forebears, be our intercessors in this renewal!
 We invite all faithful to grow more deeply familiar with the names and lives of our First Hierarchs, who have guided — and continue to guide — us in lives of holiness.

 INTO A SECOND CENTURY

-As we mark the centenary jubilee in 2020, our precious Church Abroad simultaneously stepped into the second century of her existence.
+Even as we marked the centenary jubilee in 2020, our precious Church Abroad simultaneously stepped into the second century of her existence.
 Though the political and cultural circumstances of the world have changed greatly since 1920, we find ourselves faced with no less a call to the preservation and expansion of our mission in the Diaspora, especially as the world continues to face new temptations, trials and struggles.

-The signing of the ‘Act of Canonical Communion’ in May 2007 brought together the two parts of the Russian Orthodox Church that had been separated since the time of the Bolshevik revolution — restoring the full bonds of fraternal love between the God-renewed church within Russia and the many hundreds of parishes of the Church Abroad, scattered across the world, which remain ever within her autonomous structure.
-In 2017 we celebrated ten years since this God-provided restoration of spiritual and eucharistic unity, and marked with joy the strong relationships that now exist between our Russian Orthodox Church Outside of Russia (ROCOR) and the parishes and dioceses throughout the world.
-Within our own Diocese, we enjoy the closest of relationships with the various dioceses of the Patriarchate in these regions.
+The signing of the ‘Act of Canonical Communion’ in May 2007 brought into renewed fraternal communion the two parts of the Russian Orthodox Church that had been separated since the time of the Bolshevik revolution in Russia — restoring the bonds of fraternal love between the church within Russia and the many hundreds of parishes of the Church Abroad, scattered across the world, which remain ever within her autonomous structure.
+In 2017 we celebrated ten years since this God-provided restoration of spiritual and eucharistic unity, and marked with joy the strong fraternal relationships that now exist between our Russian Orthodox Church Outside of Russia (ROCOR) and the parishes and dioceses of the Patriarchate of Moscow, also located throughout the world.